Skip Global navigation and goto content

 The following entities may participate as a repository:

-3. A hospital with a closed drug delivery system
+• Hospital with a closed drug delivery system.

-4. A nursing home with a closed drug delivery system
+• Nursing home facility with a closed drug delivery system.

-5. A free clinic or nonprofit health clinic that is licensed or permitted to dispense medicinal drugs in the state
+• Free or nonprofit health clinic that is licensed or permitted to dispense medicinal drugs in Florida.

 Please click here for more information on how to become a repository.